- What are my rights?

 - To be provided with any information available to SOAS about the source of the data; and

-These rights apply to electronic data, and to data in "manual" (i.e. non-electronic) formats subject to certain limitations (see How has Freedom of Information affected Data Protection?).
-Further information about your rights under the Data Protection Act is available on the website of the Information Commissioner.
+Further information about your rights under Data Protection Law is available on the website of the Information Commissioner.

-If your request is for information other than information about yourself, such as information about decisions or actions by SOAS, you cannot submit it as a Data Protection Act request.
-See our Freedom of Information pages for details of how to find information using our Freedom of Information Publication scheme, and how to submit a Freedom of Information Act request.
+If your request is for information other than information about yourself, such as information about decisions or actions by SOAS, you cannot submit it as a subject access request.
+See our Freedom of Information pages for details of how to submit a Freedom of Information Act request

-The Data Protection Act includes various exemptions which specify the circumstances in which an organization can refuse to provide access to personal data.
+The Data Protection Act (2018) includes various exemptions which specify the circumstances in which an organisation can refuse to provide access to personal data.
 The most likely situations in which SOAS could refuse a subject access request are where: